-Our courses are designed to accommodate change.
+Our business degree is designed to accommodate change.
 So if you need to finish studying sooner than you’d expected and still want a qualification, or would like to accelerate a diploma into a degree, we can help you.

 There are exit points within the degree.
 Upon completion of Level 1 subjects you will qualify for a fully accredited Diploma of Business.
-Upon completion of Level 2 subjects you will qualify for the Advanced Diploma of Business.
+Upon completion of Level 2 subjects you will qualify for an Associate Degree of Business.
 Upon completion of level 3 you will qualify for the Bachelor of Business.

 APM Diplomas are Vocational Education (VET) courses, which are shorter in length than Bachelor Degrees and provide pathways to further study.
 These programs focus on skill-based approach to learning with more hours dedicated to applied, practical, hands-on learning.
 APM’s VET courses are based on National Training Packages, which are updated regularly in consultation with relevant industry bodies.
 They incorporate the same curriculum across all study locations, while internships, lecturers, and a high level of industry consultation help to give you the competitive edge over other VET graduates.
 To be eligible for a diploma, you need to have completed Year 10 (or the equivalent if you are from another country).
 You can also apply based on your relevant work experience or previous study.